Most Gun-Friendly States in 2024

 #9 South Dakota

-South Dakota is a welcoming state[75] for gun owners.
-It’s a Constitutional carry state with no firearm registration requirements or additional background checks.
-While similar to all other states, you can’t carry a firearm everywhere, even 18 years olds can legally carry a firearm in South Dakota.
+South Dakota is an open and concealed Constitutional Carry state.[72]
+It has no firearm registration requirements or additional background checks.
+While, like all other states, you can’t carry a firearm everywhere, even 18-year-olds can legally carry a firearm in South Dakota.

 South Dakota also has personal defense laws where a person has no duty to retreat and has some protections against prosecution[73] for using deadly force to protect life and property.

-At the time of writing (in 2023), you will have to pay sales tax on firearms, ammunition, and equipment.
-While a bill to exempt firearms and ammunition from taxation failed in 2020, Governor Kristi Noem recently introduced Draft 784[77].
+At the time of writing, you will have to pay sales tax on firearms, ammunition, and equipment.
+While a bill to exempt firearms and ammunition from taxation failed in 2020, Governor Kristi Noem recently introduced Draft 784[74].
 According to South Dakota’s Governor, the 2nd Amendment shouldn’t be taxable.
-So, we feel pretty confident SD is going to remain one of the best states for gun ownership.
+We feel pretty confident SD is going to remain one of the best states for gun ownership.

 #8 Texas

-If you’re at least 21 years of age and lawfully allowed to possess a firearm, you can conceal carry without a permit[78] in Texas.
-However, at the time of writing, Commissioned Officers are unable to enforce carry restrictions[79] on those aged 18-20 due to a 5th Circuit Court of Appeals ruling (although this is subject to change).
+If you’re at least 21 years of age and lawfully allowed to possess a firearm, you can conceal or open carry without a permit[75] in Texas.
+However, Commissioned Officers are unable to enforce carry restrictions[76] on those aged 18-20 due to a 5th Circuit Court of Appeals ruling (although this is subject to change).
 Residents can travel to 37 other states with an enhanced firearm permit, and Texas honors 44 other states’ CCWs.

 Texas also has a Stand Your Ground and Castle Doctrine[78] in place for those who lawfully use force to stop a threat.
 Citizens of Texas have prosecutorial protections when they are protecting their own lives, someone else’s life, and even property without a duty to retreat (as a reasonable person would also act similarly).